Trustees

 |

-Awards totalling £2,990 were made to 8 young artists in 2023.
-The grants were given to 3 actors, an artist, a dancer, a lino printer, a singer and a pianist, as summarised below:
+Awards totalling £3,450 were made to 8 young artists/groups in 2024.
+The grants were given to 3 flautists, 3 singers, an architect student and a Primary School band, as summarised below:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~